paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 **(o) Authorization of appropriations**

-(1) **In general** — There are authorized to be appropriated to the Department of Justice to carry out this section—
+(1) **In general** — There is authorized to be appropriated to the Department of Justice to carry out this section $54,000,000 for each of fiscal years 2023 through 2027.

-  (A) $50,000,000 for fiscal year 2005;

-  (B) such sums as may be necessary for each of the fiscal years 2006 and 2007; and

-  (C) $50,000,000 for each of the fiscal years 2017 through 2021.

 (2) **Allocation of funding for administrative purposes** — For fiscal year 2009 and each subsequent fiscal year, of the amounts authorized under paragraph (1) for such fiscal year, the Attorney General may obligate not more than 3 percent for the administrative expenses of the Attorney General in carrying out this section for such fiscal year.